EURO GOVT-Italian and Spanish yields fall in anticipation of ECB

 The central bank became a reluctant buyer of Italian and Spanish debt for the first time on Monday in an emergency response to head off mounting pressure on the highly indebted sovereigns.

-That support has seen yields fall by over one full percentage point on 10-year Italian and Spanish debt.
-The Italian yield was down 19.7 basis points on the day at 5.134 percent while Spanish debt stood at 5.05 percent, down 16.3 bps.
+That support has seen yields fall by around a full percentage point on 10-year Italian and Spanish debt.
+The Italian yield was down 8.5 basis points on the day at 5.245 percent while Spanish debt stood at 5.136 percent, down 7.5 bps.

-Despite the gains, analysts said it was important that the ECB continued to display its commitment to Spain and Italy to avoid a renewed investor selloff that would propel the countries' yields back to unsustainable levels.

-"It still remains to be seen how credible the ECB is this time round and how sustained they are in terms of their purchases, and we wouldn't exclude for the whole thing to turn around again," said WestLB rate strategist Michael Leister.

-Bund futures FGBLc1 were last flat at 133.08 having earlier sunk to a session low of 132.46.
-The contract had already traded in a wide range of more than 100 ticks during a volatile session.
+Bund futures FGBLc1 were last 8 ticks lower at 133.00 having earlier sank to a session low of 132.46.
+The contract had already traded in a wide range of more than 100 ticks during the volatile session.

-The bond market's fragile risk appetite looked set to keep the pressure on the euro zone's lower-rated debt, testing the resolve of the ECB to support Italy and Spain and ramping up pressure on the region's other sovereigns.
+The bond market's fragile risk appetite looked set to keep the pressure on the euro zone's lower-rated debt, testing the resolve of the European Central Bank to support Italy and Spain and ramping up pressure on the region's other sovereigns.

 "At the end of the day Italy and Spain are out of the game so we'll be looking at Belgium and France next -- the ones without protection," a second trader said.

-French government bonds were the worst performer in the currency bloc with 10-year yields 7.5 bps higher on the day at 3.22 percent.
+Yields on 10-year French government bonds were 7.5 basis points higher on the day at 3.22 percent.

+CHICAGO, Feb 8 A bipartisan deal aimed at ending Illinois' long-running budget impasse stumbled on Wednesday when a key pension measure failed to pass in the state Senate.

 * Bioptix Inc files for mixed shelf offering of up to $20 million - SEC filing Source text for Eikon: Further company coverage: